Home > Mac Data Recovery Tips

 Jessica Shee

-Summary: This article from iBoysoft clearly states why the WD My Passport for Mac drive is not mounting on Mac and how to fix this issue.
-If you worry about losing data, you can recover data from the WD hard drive with iBoysoft Data Recovery for Mac.
+Summary: This article clearly explains why the WD My Passport for Mac drive is not mounting on a Mac and how to fix this issue.
+If you worry about losing data, this post also guides you in recovering data from the unmounted, not showing up, or not working WD My Passport hard drive using iBoysoft Data Recovery for Mac.

 wd my passport for Mac not mounting

-This page will analyze why WD My Passport drive won't mount on Mac and provides 7 possible solutions to this issue.
+This article analyzes why the WD My Passport drive won't mount on a Mac and provides seven possible solutions to fix the issue as below:

 1. Show the mounted WD My Passport for Mac hard drive on the Mac desktop